RiceBran Technologies (NASDAQ:RIBT) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of RiceBran Technologies (NASDAQ:RIBT – Get Rating) in a research note published on Sunday morning.
-The brokerage issued a sell rating on the stock.
+Investment analysts at StockNews.com assumed coverage on shares of RiceBran Technologies (NASDAQ:RIBT – Free Report) in a report released on Monday.
+The firm set a “sell” rating on the stock.

 RiceBran Technologies Price Performance

-RiceBran Technologies (NASDAQ:RIBT – Get Rating) last issued its quarterly earnings data on Thursday, May 11th.
-The company reported ($0.31) EPS for the quarter.
-The firm had revenue of $9.27 million for the quarter.
+RiceBran Technologies (NASDAQ:RIBT – Free Report) last announced its earnings results on Thursday, May 11th.
+The company reported ($0.31) earnings per share for the quarter.
 RiceBran Technologies had a negative return on equity of 64.67% and a negative net margin of 20.75%.
+The business had revenue of $9.27 million for the quarter.

 Institutional Inflows and Outflows